-In our last post, we reviewed three reusable pod coffee maker capsules for your Nespresso machine.
+To put a stop to the tons of aluminium waste produced by pod coffee makers, you can now make the switch to reusable Nespresso pods.
 But is it worth another $50 to buy an accessory to your coffee maker when the pods work just fine?
-Here’s a simple breakdown of why DIY coffee capsules are the best option on virtually every level.
+Here’s a simple breakdown of why refillable coffee capsules are the best option on virtually every level.

-1. They’re Way Cheaper
+1. Reusable Nespresso Pods are Way Cheaper

-2. They Produce Less Waste
+2. Reusable Pods Produce Less Waste

 3. They’re More Environmentally Friendly

-4. They’re More Fair than the Original
+4. Reusable Nespresso Pods are More Fair than the Original

 Conclusion: Switching Makes Sense

 But the math on this isn’t complicated.
-One pound of organic fair trade coffee costs $12.
+One pound of organic fair trade coffee costs around $12.
 The reusable capsule from Mycoffeestar costs $46.
-So, the first pound of coffee drinking with a reusable filter costs less than $60.
+So, the first pound of coffee made with a reusable capsule costs less than $60.
 How many coffee pods would one get for this same $60?
 It takes 75 pods to equal the same pound of coffee; at a low 40 cents per pod (assuming sale pricing), it takes just two pounds of coffee to amortize the cost of the most expensive reusable filter we reviewed.